 • An Arizona-licensed general contractor or Arizona-licensed sign contractor is required to install sign(s) for commercial properties.

-Step 2: Plan Review (Substantive Review)
+Step 2: Permit Review (Substantive Review)

-• There are no expedited plan review services.
+The Substantive Review time frame is five (5) business days per review cycle.
+There are no expedited plan review services.

 Step 3: Inspections